 Persons who are on drugs which suppress the immune system are more susceptible to infections than healthy individuals.
 Chicken pox and measles, for example, can have a more serious or even fatal course in non-immune children or adults on corticosteroids.
-Similarly, corticosteroids should be used with great care in patients with known or suspected parasitic infections, such as Strongyloides (threadworm) infestation, which may lead to Strongyloides hyperinfection and dissemination with widespread larval migration, often accompanied by severe enterocolitis and potentially fatal gram-negative septicemia.

-Administration of live or live, attenuated vaccines is contraindicated in patients receiving immunosuppressive doses of corticosteroids.
+Administration of live or live-attenuated vaccines is contraindicated in patients receiving immunosuppressive doses of corticosteroids.
 Killed or inactivated vaccines may be administered to patients receiving immunosuppressive doses of corticosteroids; however, the response to such vaccines may be diminished.
 Indicated immunization procedures may be undertaken in patients receiving non-immunosuppressive doses of corticosteroids.